Women in education in Ethiopia: Gender discrimination

-Gender discrimination against women in Ethiopia is the main problem in their every life aspect than any other women in part of the world.
-Women do have access to schooling and employment, despite hindered by harmful traditional practices such as female genital mutilation and child marriage.
-Women tend to travel long distance to transport water and firewood.
-In addition to that, they are highly vulnerable to sexual harassments, rape, domestic and political violence, and emotional harassment.
+Gender discrimination against women in Ethiopia is the main problem in their everyday lives compared to other women in different parts of the world.
+Women do have access to schooling and employment, despite being hindered by harmful traditional practices such as female genital mutilation and child marriage.
+Women tend to travel long distances to transport water and firewood.
+In addition to that, they are highly vulnerable to sexual harassment, rape, domestic and political violence, and emotional harassment.

 In 1976, the National Democratic Revolution of the Derg government established the Revolutionary Ethiopian Women's Association (REWA) to prepare women in appropriate positions in society.
 Meanwhile, the policy only interested for its socialist revolutionary intention, despite equally treated them.
 In one study in Jimma University, awareness toward the existence of gender discrimination in campus diverge between male 30% and female 64%.
 The university signified that it has the lowest female enrollment in every type of facilities and academic staffs.